K7UAZ Stratocat Project

 Longest track time

-K7UAZ Stratocat mission artwork
+K7UAZ Stratocat Mission 3 artwork

-K7UAZ campaign artwork for the current mission cycle.
+K7UAZ campaign artwork for Mission 3.

 Project Goal